nasa/earthdata-search/README.md

 ## Application Installation and Usage

-The Earthdata Search application uses Node v18 and Vite 5 to generate static assets.
+The Earthdata Search application uses NodeJS and Vite to generate static assets.
 The serverless application utilizes the following AWS services (important to note if deploying to an AWS environment):

 - S3
   - We highly recommend using CloudFront in front of S3.
 - SQS
+- Step Functions
 - API Gateway
 - Lambda
 - Cloudwatch (Events)

 ### Prerequisites

-##### Node

-Earthdata Search runs on Node.js, in order to run the application you'll need to [install it](https://nodejs.org/en/download/).

-**Recommended:** Use Homebrew

-    brew install node

-##### NPM

-npm is a separate project from Node.js, and tends to update more frequently.
-As a result, even if you’ve just downloaded Node.js (and therefore npm), you’ll probably need to update your npm.
-Luckily, npm knows how to update itself!
-To update your npm, type this into your terminal:

-    npm install -g npm@latest

-##### NVM

-To ensure that you're using the correct version of Node it is recommended that you use Node Version Manager.
-Installation instructions can be found on [the repository](https://github.com/nvm-sh/nvm#install--update-script).
-The version used is defined in .nvmrc and will be used automatically if NVM is configured correctly.
-Using nvm we can switch node versions to the one utilized by Earthdata Search.
-From the top-level directory:
+#### NodeJS

+We recommend using [Node Version Manager](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) (NVM) to manage your NodeJS install.
+Use the shell integration to [automatically switch Node versions](https://github.com/nvm-sh/nvm?tab=readme-ov-file#calling-nvm-use-automatically-in-a-directory-with-a-nvmrc-file).

+NVM will automatically install the correct node version defined in `.nvmrc`

     nvm use

-##### Running Serverless Framework locally

-Earthdata Search utilizes the [Serverless Framework](https://serverless.com/) for managing AWS resources.
-In order to fully run and manage the application you'll need to install it:

-    npm install -g serverless@latest

 ##### PostgreSQL